rory81/growing_funds/README.md

 Therefor the pages where run with Chrome and **CTRL+U** was used to "view page source".
 This source code was entered into the validator.

 The following pages where checked
-- project_category.html
+- project_category.html: no errors or warnings
 - projectdetail.html: the following errors occurred:
-    - an error using the html validator occurs, due to the use of the CKeditor.
+    - due to the use of the CKeditor.
 The CKeditor uses empty paragraph tags to indicate a linebreak.
 The HTML validator sees this as an error:
     <img src=".\static\img\bug_CKeditor.PNG" alt="bug CKeditor" height="100%" width="100%">

-    The solution is to force an enter, but the CKeditor site does not recommend this and was therefore not solved.
+    A possible solution is to force an enter, but the CKeditor site does not recommend this and was therefore not solved.
     <img src=".\static\img\bug_CKeditor_not_recommended.PNG" alt="bug CKeditor" height="100%" width="100%">

     - The mailto takes as subject the {{project.title}}.
 This project title contains spaces.
 This was solved by adding %20 instead of the spaces in the title.
 - projects.html : no errors or warnings
-- search_projects.html
+- search_projects.html : no errors or warnings
-- startprojectform.html
-- terms_and_conditions.html
-- checkout.html
-- payment_success.html
-- profile.html
+- startprojectform.html: the following warning occurred:

-Only the startprojectform.html gives an warning that the type attribute is unnecessary, but this JQuery is generate by the use of CKeditor.
+    - that the type="text/javascript" attribute is unnecessary, but this JQuery is generate by the use of CKeditor.
+- terms_and_conditions.html: no errors or warnings
+- checkout.html: no errors or warnings
+- payment_success.html: no errors or warnings
+- profile.html: no errors or warnings
+- the allauth templates: no errors or warnings

 [CSS validation](https://jigsaw.w3.org/css-validator/#validate_by_input): no errors or warnings found